 I’m not much of a world traveler.
-“Some day”.
+“Someday”.
 That said, I enjoy and am inspired by stories of world travelers and adventurers.
-Here’s some podcasts featuring stories of world travel hosted by famous comedians.
+Here are some podcasts featuring stories of world travel hosted by famous comedians.

 YouTuber This is Dan Bell has two fascinating series worth watching: Dead Mall Series and Another Dirty Room.
 If you like to travel to see unusual things (as I do), or you simply enjoy cringing, these series are for you.
 If you’re a business major, you should watch them too.

 The show is equal parts horror and comedy.
 The lighting and videography are cable TV reality-show quality.
-I’m reminded of reality classics like Mike Rowe’s Dirty Jobs, and my all time favorite, Dave Attell’s Insomniac.
+I’m reminded of reality-tv classics like Mike Rowe’s Dirty Jobs, and my all-time favorite, Dave Attell’s Insomniac.
 Will Krupinsky is innately hilarious — he’s like a Matt Judge character come to life.